thesis/valkyrie/README.md

 $ docker build -t heimdall .
 $ docker run -it --env-file ./env-var.list --entrypoint "bin/hubot" heimdall:latest
 ```

-Note on environment variables set in the `./env-var.list` file.
-If you
-don't already have these values set on your local env context.
-Ask someone how
+If you don't have local values for env vars referenced in `./env-var.list`, ask
-to get these values.
+someone how to get these values.

 To log in to your running hubot container: